-Since iThemes Security is a WordPress security plugin, it is super important that the security emails reach your inbox and you know about it.
+Since iThemes Security is a WordPress security plugin, it’s super important that the security emails reach your inbox and you know about it.

 What Emails Do I Receive From iThemes Security?

 It can also be used as a database backup tool.
-You can schedule automatic backups and it will send you the database file as an attachment on your email.
+You can schedule automatic backups and it will send you the database file as an attachment to your email.

 Now that we know how important these emails are, we’ll show you how you can fix the iTheme Security email not sending email issue.